 • The annual Fiesta San Antonio is one of the largest parades in the nation, second only to Mardi Gras.

-• Space Center Houston maintains an interior temperature of 60 degrees, regardless of the season.
-You should bring a light jacket or sweater to keep warm!
+• Because delicate instruments are senstive to heat, Space Center Houston maintains an interior temperature of 60 degrees year round.
+You should bring a light jacket or sweater to keep warm when visiting.

 More information about Texas tourist attractions around the Web:

 Welcome to Texas Highways - The state's official online travel magazine with timely vacation features, pictures, fascinating facts, famous and offbeat attractions, Texas history, folklore and trivia, reader tips and recipes.